How to Build the Best PC for Photo Editing and Graphic Design

 That said, the most prominent photo editing software options, such as Photoshop and Paintshop Pro, take much greater advantage of increased single-threaded performance than increased multi-threaded performance, especially beyond four cores.

 As Puget Systems puts it in an article on the subject, “Photoshop is an application that tends to favor lower core count CPUs that run at a higher operating frequency, so the new CPUs from both AMD (Ryzen 7) and Intel (Skylake-X) with six or more cores are not really all that interesting for pure Photoshop users.”
-As a result, Intel’s CPUs (which typically feature better single-core performance and worse multi-core performance than AMD's CPUs) generally perform better in these applications, even when compared to AMD chips at a similar pricepoint (see that same Puget Systems article for specific benchmarks backing up this claim).
+As a result, Intel’s CPUs (which typically featured better single-core performance and worse multi-core performance than AMD's CPUs) had historically performed better in these applications.
+This situation is changing, however, with the past two generations of AMD CPUs; now AMD and Intel are extremely close together in single-core performance.

 Although it may be natural to assume that the graphics card is a big player in a computer built for graphic design, that assumption would generally be incorrect.